Giant sunfish: Ecosystem roles

-The importance of ocean sunfish in marine food webs are unknown.
+The importance of ocean sunfish in marine food webs is unknown.
 However, since ocean sunfish feed on gelatinous prey with a generalist diet, this suggests that these species play an important role in coastal food webs.
 If sunfish were to be removed as bycatch, it can drive localized trophic cascades with top-down control being reduced.

 Economic importance for humans

 Sunfish have economic value in tourism industries.
-Seeing these fish are unpredictable, however, their unpredictable occurrences make exciting tours and recreational scuba diving.
-In locations like the Galapagos Islands and the Alboran Coast in the Mediterranean, sunfish are spotted frequent enough to have sunfish tours.
-Also, scuba diving tourism in Bali and the Nusa Penida islands have rapidly increased over the last few decades.
+These fish make unpredictable appearances, but when they do appear, it is often a moment of excitement for tours and scuba divers.
+In locations like the Galapagos Islands and the Alboran Coast in the Mediterranean, sunfish are spotted frequently enough to have sunfish tours.
+Scuba diving tourism in Bali and the Nusa Penida islands has rapidly increased over the last few decades.
 Only a small number of fisheries target sunfish, including those in Taiwan and Japan.
 In Indonesia, sunfish are released, eaten by locals, used as bait, or end up at a fish market on rare occasions.

 Conservation status

-The conservation status of M. alexandrini has not been evaluated aside from M. mola.
+The conservation status of M. alexandrini has not been evaluated, unlike M. mola.
 Fisheries around the world catch ocean sunfish as bycatch.
-M.mola was listed by the international Union for the Conservation of Nature (IUCN) as "vulnerable" due to the high level of estimated bycatch in South African longline fishery with an annual estimated 340,000 annual catches.
+M. mola was listed by the International Union for the Conservation of Nature (IUCN) as "vulnerable" due to the high level of estimated bycatch in South African longline fishery with an annual estimated 340,000 annual catches.
 Both M. mola and M. alexandrini were listed as "high risk" bycatch species in the longline fishery off eastern Australia.
 Threat levels are lower than what is stated on the IUCN listing in Australian, New Zealand, and South African fisheries.
-Currently, the Indonesian government, Ministry of Marine Affairs and Fisheries has placed sunfish on a plan for protection.
+Currently, the Indonesian government's Ministry of Marine Affairs and Fisheries has placed sunfish on a plan for protection.